98/100

 Wine rated (2023 guide) 17+/20

 The riper, darker fruit on the nose reflects the warmer 2020 vintage.
-Although ripe, the wine does not feel stuck, which is a real improvement over recent years.
-The palate also has a cashmere-like texture and vibrant acidity, signs of a team that has worked hard to move from a thicker, riper style to a balanced, vibrant one.
+Although ripe, the wine doesn’t feel stagnant, which is a real improvement over recent years.
+The palate also features a velvety texture and vibrant acidity, signs of a team that has worked hard to transition from a thicker, riper style to a balanced and vibrant one.
 Blackcurrant and black cherry are accompanied by notes of blood orange and violet.
-Limestone and deep, this wine should age well in the bottle.
-2024-2036
+Mineral and deep, this wine should age well in the bottle.
+2024–2036

 Vinous